Anton-M-S/Anton-M-S.github.io/index.md

   - Robotic Restaurant Host
     - Designed functions for a pepper robot to act as a restauirant host
     - coducted user research, industry research
-    - Designed and ran tests to gague response to teh robot
+    - Designed and ran tests to gague response to the robot

 ## **Education**
 - Bachelor of Science - Computer Science